Are you worried about contacting Nexus? Please watch this video.

 Counselling can use different techniques and have had different specialisms in their training, but all counsellors will adapt their styles to meet your own personal needs.

 Assessment interview: You will meet with a counsellor who will talk to you about counselling and discuss your needs and problems.
 The counsellor will ask you questions about your life, your experiences, your problems and concerns and they will help you to decide if counselling is right for you at this time in your life.
 Our counsellors are experienced, professionally trained and follow the guidelines of the BACP.

 Ongoing counselling: You will meet the same counsellor every week for 50 minutes.
 The counselling will be reviewed after every six sessions so that you can discuss how you are progressing.

 Where can I receive counselling?

-We offer counselling at our four regional offices and at various outreach centres through out Northern Ireland.
+We offer counselling at our three regional offices and at various outreach centres through out Northern Ireland.
 Our waiting lists vary depending on the office or outreach centre.

 Do I have to pay?

 We offer free counselling to all our clients but ask that you give a donation if you are able.
 We use any donations towards covering the costs not covering by our funding and to develop new services.

 If you wish to make a donation you can do it online at the link below.